UmakanthKaspa/UmakeStream/README.md

 - jsonwebtoken: "^8.5.1"
 - cors: "^2.8.5"

-These packages were chosen because they are widely used and have good community support for building robust and secure web applications with user authentication.
+These packages were chosen because they are widely used and have good community support for building robust and secure web applications with user authentication and authorization.

 ## Database Details